 - Licensing a technology or building a start-up venture

 - How to create a start-up or spin-off

 - When to license or start a new venture

 - Role of angel investors and venture capitalists

 - Understanding how public policy affects scientific patent trends (case study)

 - Strategies for dealing with a hard-to-market technology

 - Effective branding

 Each intern will present an opinion and analysis of an actual Tufts invention.

-A final report should be completed by each intern and returned to the OTL&IC supervisor.
+A final report should be completed by each intern and returned to the TTIC supervisor.
 The final report will include an overall evaluation of the internship program and suggested improvements for future interns.